agr505/MovieRevenuePredictionMachineLearningProject/README.md

 #### Error Visualization

 It can be noticed in the Actual Revenue vs Predicted Revenue, sorted by Actual Revenue scatter plot below that there is a larger number of data points in the bins with bin size $300 million as compared to the bins with bin size $100 million.
 This is a similar trend to what we observed with SVM.
 The error is higher in the bins with bin size $100 million since the classification problem becomes harder as we increase the number of classes needed to correctly predict.
+In both bin sizes, the model has a more difficult time predicting higher revenues than it does predicting lower revenues.